zyborg/IAMNagBot/infra/tf/iam-nagbot/README.md

 This Terraform (TF) module supports deploying and configuring the IAMNagBot Lambda Function, and related supporting resources.

-Specifically it will create an IAM execution Role for the Lambda, the Lambda Function itself, CloudWatch Events rules for scheduled execution of the Lambda Function on a recurring basis, and all the necessary IAM resources (such as policies and roles) to allow everything to work together.
+Specifically it will create the Lambda Function itself, a couple CloudWatch Events rules for scheduled execution of the Lambda Function on a recurring basis, and all the necessary IAM resources (such as policies and roles) to allow everything to work together.

 ## Parameters